ltw-webdev-2/curriculum/contact-form.md

         text: |
           A `<button>` tag is used to submit the form’s information.
 It cannot link to another page.

-          Without the `type="submit"~ attribute the button won’t actually submit the form—it’ll require Javascript to be functional.
+          Without the `type="submit"~ attribute the button won’t actually submit the form—it’ll require JavaScript to be functional.
     after: |
       After writing out that HTML, this is what we should see: